Ishani1989/Deployment-to-Linux-Servers/README.md

 `$ sudo apt-get install postgresql postgresql-contrib.` Login as postgres user
 `$ sudo su - postgres`, then connect to the database system with $ psql.
-	Create a new user called `catalog` with his password:
+	Create a new user called `cuisine` with his password:
 	# CREATE USER catalog WITH PASSWORD `sillypassword`;.
 	Give catalog user the CREATEDB capability:
 	# ALTER USER catalog CREATEDB;.